-- (i) responds positively to the character, appearance and variety of the local environment, within and surrounding the site, in terms of its design, scale and layout; - (ii) allows for permeability and access throughout the site and improves connections within the public realm; - (iii) designs any parking provision as an integral part of the scheme, ensuring it does not dominate the site or the surrounding area; - (iv) provides boundary treatments that respond positively to the local context around the site and between different elements within the site of larger schemes; - (v) uses an appropriate ratio between hard and soft landscaping, having regard to the character of the area; - (vi) uses high quality materials that are attractive and durable and appropriate to the context and the proposed design; - (vii) utilises the principles of energy efficient design, by means of layout, orientation, passive solar gain, and the design of buildings and spaces, as far as is compatible with the character of the area.
+- (i) responds positively to the character, appearance and variety of the local environment, within and surrounding the site, in terms of its design, scale and layout; - (ii) allows for permeability and access throughout the site and improves connections within the public realm; - (iii) designs any parking provision, including for cycle storage, as an integral part of the scheme, ensuring it does not dominate the site or the surrounding area; - (iv) provides boundary treatments that respond positively to the local context around the site and between different elements within the site of larger schemes; - (v) uses an appropriate ratio between hard and soft landscaping, having regard to the character of the area; - (vi) uses high quality materials that are attractive and durable and appropriate to the context and the proposed design; - (vii) utilises the principles of energy efficient design, by means of layout, orientation, passive solar gain, and the design of buildings and spaces, as far as is compatible with the character of the area. - 6.4.26 Developments should provide a safe and secure environment.
+The design and layout of developments should encourage permeability to reduce dead areas and facilitate natural surveillance of public spaces.
+The principles of 'Secured by Design' should be followed.
+Spaces should be appropriately lit to minimise the fear of crime.
+However, but a balance must be struck between lighting for safety and the aesthetic design of such lighting.
+Lighting needs to be appropriate to the character of the surrounding area, policy DM19 deals with light pollution. - 6.4.27 Buildings and the external environment should be accessible to all members of the community.
+Routes and access points should be designed with this in mind.
+The needs of those with limited mobility and sensory problems should be considered in the planning and detailed design of developments.
+Necessary facilities and physical structures, installations or alterations that are required to facilitate access should be incorporated, whilst having regard to their appearance and impact on the surrounding environment. - 6.4.28 Alterations to the environment will have an impact on the performance of the elements that provide 'ecosystem services' (see Glossary).
+Recognising this, it is important to ensure that the benefits of the service are preserved and